visual storytelling

 Movies & TV

-Movies and television shows are one of the most popular forms of visual media, reaching audiences worldwide regularly.
+Movies and television shows are among the most popular forms of visual media, regularly reaching audiences worldwide.

 A great example of visual storytelling in films is the use of lighting, which can be used to create mood and emphasize certain vital elements.